Ashhas/Mapme/README.md

 ## Comments
 The architecture can be improved.
-Since it's only possible to get the GoogleMapsController from the widget itself, I wasn't able to keep all to logic-code in the BLoC.
-I have to research a different solution to separate the UI and business logic.
+Since it's only possible to get the `dart GoogleMapsController` from the widget itself, I wasn't able to keep all logic-code inside the BLoC.
+I need to research a better solution to separate the UI and business logic.
 However the ultimate goal of practising with the UI elements and the google_maps_flutter package has been achieved! 😎

 ## How to Build 📱
 Note that you need to make a new project in the **Google Cloud Platform**, and enable the **Google Maps API** for that project.
-Then you need to copy the API Key and it to the code in multiple locations:
+Then you need to copy the API Key and add it to the code in multiple locations:

 - Add the key to this file `lib/util/constants.dart`:
   ```dart